B

 Evolution and History

 Due to being a hybrid breed, the history of the Bichpoo is generally unknown.
-However, while it may have been present naturally, it’s likely that the breed was intentionally developed in Australia in the 1990s possibly as part of the wave of “doodle” breeding following the success of the labradoodle.
-The breeders’ aims could have been to create an intelligent, playful, small family-friendly dog with a non-shedding coat and to reduce health issues often tied to purebreds and inbreeding.
-As the Bichpoo’s popularity grew, breeding spread to the U.K. and U.S.
+However, while it may have been present naturally, likely, the breed was intentionally developed in Australia in the 1990s, possibly as part of the wave of “doodle” breeding following the success of the labradoodle.
+The breeders’ aims could have been to create an intelligent, playful, small, family-friendly dog with a non-shedding coat and to reduce health issues often tied to purebreds and inbreeding.
+As the Bichpoo’s popularity grew, breeding spread to the U.K. and the U.S.

-It’s thought that parent breed the Bichon Frise began on the island of Tenerife, the largest of the Canary Islands, with the Brison Tenerife the main ancestor of today’s Bichon Frise.
-Once used for trading, these lapdogs have a long association with royalty and around the 13th century could be found in the royal courts of Italy, France, and Spain.
+It’s thought that the parent breed, the Bichon Frise, began on the island of Tenerife, the largest of the Canary Islands, with the Bichon Tenerife being the main ancestor of today’s Bichon Frise.
+Once used for trading, these lapdogs have a long association with royalty and, around the 13th century, could be found in the royal courts of Italy, France, and Spain.

 Bichpoo isolated on white background